ZumiERM/Bank-Finance-System/README.md

   improve my current Project.
 Thank you for reading this, have a great day!

-**THIS SYSTEM IS CURRENTLY STILL IN PROGRESS AND I'M WORKING TO MAKE IT WORK THE WAY I WANT IT TOO**
+**THIS SYSTEM IS CURRENTLY STILL IN PROGRESS AND I'M WORKING TO MAKE IT WORK THE WAY I WANT IT TOO** **CURRENTLY USING NetBeans AS MY IDE FOR ITS GUI AND SINCE OUR INSTRUCTOR TAUGHT US THIS**